HimanginiAgrawal/JENTAB/README.md

 2. Karaf-Twitter - <br/>
 •	Used Twitter4j to implement 8 twitter APIs<br/>
 •	Used Maven to create a WAR in maven repository<br/>
-•	Deployed the WAR from maven repository to KARAF osgi container<br/>
+•	Install the WAR from maven repository as a web bundle in KARAF osgi container<br/>
+•	Start the bundle to deploy the WAR<br/>
+•	Web Container listens on the IP port 8181 by default, and the Web container uses the Web application context specified by the Web-ContextPath option
-•	To access the application use localhost:8181<br/>
+•	To access the application use localhost:8181/Web-ContextPath<br/>